Handling an Overdue Invoice & Other Get Paid Strategies7 min read

 Finally, as hard as it is, you eventually have to move on from an overdue invoice that never gets paid.
 Don’t let one bad situation spoil you for all the great opportunities your future holds.
 Instead, let it be a lesson to learn from with future clients.

 Handling an overdue invoice

 How do you ensure swift, regular payments from clients?
-Share your insights with the other freelancers reading this blog so that we can create a better future for freelancers as a whole!
+Share your insights on Twitter and be sure to @andco so that together we can create a better future for freelancers as a whole.